SikuliX/SikuliX-Docs/src/main/resources/docs/source/globals.rst

 .. py:function:: makeFolder(path1, path2, path3, ...)

-  returns a path with the correct path seperators for the system running on by concatenating the given path elements from left to right(given as strings).
-A trailing path seperator is appended to make it suitable for string concatenation.
+  same as :py:func:`makePath` but trailing path seperator to make it suitable for string concatenation.

 **NOTE** **makePath and makeFolder** on Windows the first path element can be specified as a drive letter "X:"